Long March: Union of the three armies

 Mao's First Red Army traversed several swamps and was attacked by Muslim Hui Ma clique forces under Generals Ma Bufang and Ma Buqing.
 Finally, in October 1935, Mao's army reached Shaanxi province and joined with local Communist forces there, led by Liu Zhidan, Gao Gang, and Xu Haidong, who had already established a Soviet base in northern Shaanxi.
 The remnants of Zhang's Fourth Red Army eventually rejoined Mao in Shaanxi, but with his army destroyed, Zhang, even as a founding member of the CCP, was never able to challenge Mao's authority.
 After an expedition of almost a year, the Second Red Army reached Bao'an (Shaanxi) on October 22, 1936, known in China as the "union of the three armies", and the end of the Long March.

 All along the way, the Communist Army confiscated property and weapons from local warlords and landlords, while recruiting peasants and the poor.
 Nevertheless, only some 8,000 troops under Mao's command, the First Front Army, ultimately made it to the final destination of Yan'an in 1935.
 Of these, less than 7,000 were among the original 100,000 soldiers who had started the march.
 A variety of factors contributed to the losses including fatigue, hunger and cold, sickness, desertion, and military casualties.
 During the retreat, membership in the party fell from 300,000 to around 40,000.

 In November 1935, shortly after settling in northern Shaanxi, Mao officially took over Zhou Enlai's leading position in the Red Army.
 Following a major reshuffling of official roles, Mao became the chairman of the Military Commission, with Zhou and Deng Xiaoping as vice-chairmen.
 (After Zhang Gutao reached Shaanxi, Deng was replaced by Zhang).
 This marked Mao's position as the pre-eminent leader of the Party, with Zhou in a position second to Mao.
-Both Mao and Zhou would retain their positions until their deaths, in 1976.
+Both Mao and Zhou retained their positions until their deaths in 1976.